Porto Alegre's participation in the tournament has been cast into doubt over issues with a lack of temporary structures in the Estadio Beira-Rio.

-The ground is due to host five games in this summer's upcoming tournament - four group ties and one second round clash - but is one of the six venues which had to have its deadline extended from the end of 2013, with the other six having been finished in time for last year's Confederations Cup.
+The ground is due to host five games in this summer's upcoming tournament — four group matches and one second-round clash — but is one of the six venues that had to have its deadline extended from the end of 2013, with the other six having been finished in time for last year's Confederations Cup.

-The local government and Internacional - who play at the Estadio Beira-Rio - are at an impasse because the club do not want to foot the bill for the temporary structures, which the Rio Grande do Sul state has insisted must happen.
+The local government and Internacional — which plays at the Estadio Beira-Rio — are at an impasse because the club does not want to foot the bill for the temporary structures, which the Rio Grande do Sul state has insisted must happen.

-Should the vote be passed on Tuesday then private companies will be rewarded with tax incentives and advertising space during the World Cup for help financing the stadium's completion.
+Should the vote be passed Tuesday, then private companies will be rewarded with tax incentives and advertising space during the World Cup for help financing the stadium's completion.